Skip to content

 • SSL/TLS:

-• The elastic user and kibana_system user are configured with passwords stored in /root/.kibana_passwords.
+• Credentials are stored in /root/.kibana_passwords.

 Databases